Pupillage

 The pupillage programme does not provide for leave to be taken.

-Any person who wishes to undergo pupillage must lodge an application on or before 30 September of each year by completing the Application Form and submitting the form to the centre at which he/she intends to practise, namely:
+Any person who wishes to undergo pupillage must lodge an application on or before 30 September of each year by completing the online Application Form on the KZN Bar Council’s website, or a hard copy form, and submitting the form to the centre at which he/she intends to practise, namely:

 Durban